Apple has decided to up its game, but is it too late for them and the icloud brand, or is it only the users who will suffer?

 Second, while it's true that this is Nvidia's first patent lawsuit against another company, many of the patents the company is asserting go right back to the beginning of the GPU era.
 Nvidia is accusing Samsung and Qualcomm, for example, of violating its patent on transform and lighting engines - a patent that dates back to the early days of 3D accelerated games, some 13 years ago.
 Most of the other patents are nearly as old, and cover equally fundamental aspects of modern GPU programming.

-story imageIBM, 1950s inventor of modern hard drives, is said to be working on a new technology to replace their creation.
+IBM, 1950s inventor of modern hard drives, is said to be working on a

 Saving files to memory is something that's supposed to be mostly invisible for the end user.
 We don't need to think about it; it just has to work.
 But whether it's a solid-state or hard disk drive, conventional storage solutions have their limitations -- namely, speed, rewritability and durability.
 A team at IBM Research's Almaden facility in California has a cure for all of that and it's called "racetrack memory."